 -

-Bring a large pot of water to a boil.
+Bring a large pot of salted water to a boil.
 Add the pasta and cook it according to the package directions.
-Drain the pasta into a colander and return the pasta to the pot.
-Toss it with a dash of olive oil to prevent sticking.
+Drain the pasta into a colander but reserve 1 cup of the cooking water.
+(Note 2)

 -

-While the pasta cooks, place the cashews, milk, miso, lemon juice, and 1 garlic clove into a blender or food processor and blend until smooth and creamy.
+While the pasta boils, place the cashews, water, lemon juice, garlic, salt and basil into a blender or the bowl of a food processor fitted with an s-blade.
+Blend the mixture until smooth.

 -